mokhosh/laravel-reporter/README.md

     ],
 ];
 ````
-You can also change the Title of the generated pdf and add metadata and footer
+You can also change the Title of the generated pdf and add metadata
 ```php
 $title = 'Users Report';
 $meta = [